-- Operate the pump at high speed. - Open the hopper valve at the bottom of hopper where it joins the venturi mixing tee. - Introduce the dry or liquid raw material into the hopper.
+- Operate the pump at high speed. - If not already open, open internal tank jet valve. - Open the hopper valve at the bottom of hopper where it joins the venturi-mixing tee. - Introduce the dry or liquid raw material into the hopper.

-When mixing a new batch, introduce the 1st bag of dry product at a rate of 40 lbs. per minute.
+When mixing a new batch, introduce the $1^{st}$ bag of dry product at a rate of 40 lbs. per minute.
 Once the first 40 lbs. of dry product are in the fluid stream, all dry products may be introduced as fast as the hopper will allow.
-This allows time for the 1st bag to be mixed well into the fluid and will now aid to suspend all remaining dry product that is added, in the fluid in the tank to achieve a better shear and stop any build-up in the tank.
+This allows time for the $1^{st}$ bag to be mixed well into the fluid and will now aid to suspend all remaining dry product that is added, into the fluid in the tank to achieve a better shear and stop any build-up in the tank.

-- Suction created by the venturi mixing tee will draw the raw material into the jet stream for initial mixing. - Flush jetting tee with wash wand. - Close the butterfly valve on the hopper to keep debris out of the system. - Allow the mixing system to circulate the product until the desired consistency is attained. - A sample of the mixed fluid may be taken at from the wash wand as described earlier in this manual, on the wash wand description page.
+- Suction created by the venturi-mixing tee will draw the raw material into the jet stream for initial mixing. - Flush jetting tee with wash wand. - Close the butterfly valve on the hopper to keep debris out of the system. - Allow the mixing system to circulate the product until the desired consistency is attained. - A sample of the mixed fluid may be taken at from the wash wand as described earlier in this manual, on the wash wand description page.